fnaumenko/isChIP/README.md

 ## Example of single cell simulation
 There are no reasons to prohibit the attempt to apply the formal ChIP-seq protocol to the single cell simulation.<br>
-Here are the in silico experiments on sequencing of formal TFBS using MDA, PCR, and both techniques sequentially, as compared to conventional sequencing.
+Here are the *in silico* experiments on sequencing of formal TFBS using MDA, PCR, and both techniques sequentially, as compared to conventional sequencing.

-At the moment, MDA is usually applied to superlong fragments, up to 10 kb.
+At the moment, MDA is usually applied to superlong fragments, 10 kb and more.
-In fact, they provide a fairly massive output, however, the specific density remains low, and the accuracy of binding site positioning decreases drastically.
+They indeed provide a fairly massive output, however, the specific density remains low, and the accuracy of binding site positioning is far from satisfactory.
 Test 4 is generated on the basis of a distribution with an average fragment length of only 1260 bp, but it already demonstrates unsatisfactory positioning.<br>
 To maintain this issue, tests were performed on short fragments.<br>
 *Template* consisted of 1000 conditional TFBS with a length of 10.